Republican U.S. Senator Collins congratulates Biden, wishes him 'every success' | Politics

 Republican U.S. Senator Susan Collins congratulated President-elect Joe Biden on his "apparent victory" on Monday and urged a transition process that ensures he and Vice President-elect Kamala Harris are ready to govern on Jan.
 20.

 "He loves this country, and I wish him every success," Collins said in a statement.
-She was one of just a few Republican senators to congratulate Democrat Biden after he won enough electoral votes on Saturday to clinch the U.S. presidency.

-Collins also acknowledged Republican President Donald Trump should have the opportunity to challenge results from Tuesday's election.
-Trump has not conceded.
+She was one of only a handful of Republican senators to congratulate Biden, a Democrat, after he won enough electoral votes on Saturday to clinch the presidency.
+Collins, who last week won her own re-election race, also said Republican incumbent Donald Trump should have the opportunity to challenge the results of Tuesday's election, however.

+Trump has not conceded and is pursuing legal challenges to the outcome, claiming electoral fraud but offering no evidence.
+Collins was only the third U.S. Republican senator so far to congratulate Biden, along with Lisa Murkowski of Alaska and Mitt Romney of Utah, a former presidential candidate.

+Most Republican senators, including Majority Leader Mitch McConnell, have avoided public comment on the outcome since major media organizations declared Biden the winner based on the votes counted so far.
+Some Republican lawmakers, such as Senator Lindsey Graham, have backed Trump and urged him to continue fighting.
+House Republican Leader Kevin McCarthy told Fox News on Sunday that "every legal challenge should be heard" before Americans can decide "who won the race."

 ALSO READ